dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

    considered to be inside the shape if the inside of the shape is immediately below the center point of the pixel (that is, an increasing y direction on the display device).
-This situation is illustrated in `See How pixels are defined to be “inside” and “outside” shapes <graphics.htm#51633>`_.
+This situation is illustrated in `How pixels are defined to be “inside” and “outside” shapes`_.
 -  An unfilled idealized geometric shape is drawn by calculating an artificial area for the shape, and then deciding which pixels are inside or outside that area, using the rules described above.
 The